oodx/room/docs/procs/CONTINUE.md

 # Continue Log – main · Meta-Process Rollout

 ## Summary
+- Landed pre-rendered Boxy support so Room no longer re-wraps panel frames; updated workshops and dashboard examples to use the new path.
 - Documented validator maintenance expectations in `docs/procs/PROCESS.txt` and confirmed the script remains silent-success.
 - Scaffolded meta-process layout: created `docs/procs/`, `docs/ref/`, and `.analysis/` directories.
 - Migrated roadmap, tasks, backlog, and reference notes into the new structure.